Monks, Wats, Shopping, Eating and Sweating in Luang Prabang

 Keep in mind that prices in Luang Prabang (actually I found this to be the case in general in Laos), can be quite expensive.
 Don't fret, deals can be had at the night market.

-Located on Sisavangvong Road, the night market with rows and rows of stalls (you can't miss it) buzzes with activity as of 5 p.m. until around 11 p.m..
+The night market is located on Sisavangvong Road.
 Many of the vendors come from hill-tribe communities to sell their handmade wares.
-Some of the stuff is traditional and genuine (like clothing from the H'mong tribeswomen) and some of it (like cheap jewelry) clearly comes from China.
+Some of the stuff is traditional and genuine like clothing from the H'mong tribeswomen and some of it clearly comes from China.

 Special mention: Ock Pop Top, an award-winning socially-conscious shop, is located about 2 km from the center of Luang Prabang where you'll find gorgeous textiles (with high price tags).
 You can also enjoy a meal in the convivial coffee shop set in a lush tropical garden facing the Mekong River.

-If, like me, you rather purchase directly from artisans then cross the bamboo bridge (there's a minimal fee) to the small villages on the other side of the Nam Kham river where you'll find a fair amount of workshops.
-From cards made with elephant dung to traditional mulberry paper products to gorgeous linen & silk scarves, you'll surely be enticed both by the items available and the villages themselves.
+If you rather purchase directly from artisans, head to the other side of the Nam Kham river.
+The workshops sell a variety of handmade items such as cards made with elephant dung to traditional mulberry paper products to gorgeous linen & silk scarves.

 EATING